 Merchandise Entrepreneur Guy

-We're not talking about the guy who goes in with wide eyes and maxes out his credit card, because that's nearly every darn patron on the property.
-Rather, this designation belongs to the schmuck who views his badge not as a passport to paradise but as a money-making opportunity.
-This guy snags 60 flags, two dozen shirts and countless coasters, putting all said items on eBay for five times the purchase price.
+We're not talking about the guy who goes in with wide eyes and maxes out his credit card, because that's nearly every person on the property.
+Rather, this belongs to the schmuck who views his badge not as a passport to paradise but as a money-making opportunity.
+This guy snags 60 flags, three dozen shirts, 10 posters and countless coasters, putting all said items on eBay for five times the purchase price.
 I hate this guy.

 Usually one making their inaugural pilgrimage, something dreamed about for a lifetime, and now that he's finally on the property, the gravity of the moment is too much.
 "Do I head to Amen Corner?
 The 15th?
 Walk the Par 3 course?"
 He's so overstimulated he's almost paralyzed.
 And yes, we've all been that guy.

 Trying A Bit Too Hard To Flaunt His Masters Knowledge Guy

 This guy brazenly rattles off the names of holes, reminds you that Augusta National once hosted a major besides the Masters, and can tell you where the green jackets are made.
 In short, he can get on your nerves in two winks of a coal miner's eye...and as I type, I realize I'm totally this guy.
 (And for those wondering, that other major was the 1937-38 Senior PGA Championship.)

 The Masters boasts the most conversant, informed and well-behaved gallery in the game; alas, there is a heavily sprinkling of bros who are only here to catch a gnarly tan and marinate in the good vibes.

 Really Interested In The Lawn Care Guy